Technology has come a long way in the last ten years, making it easier than ever for you to capture high-quality photos on the road.

 Small cameras can conveniently fit into a pants pocket, while larger cameras might need a separate bag.
 Decide what size camera you are willing to carry.

-Weight: Along with size, the weight of a camera is another issue to consider.
+Weight: Along with size, a camera's weight is another factor to consider.
 Small point-and-shoot cameras can be very light, while DSLRs and extra lenses can weigh you down significantly.

 Battery Life: How many shots can you get from one battery charge?
 This is how a camera battery's life is measured.